-Join Matt Piper for an in-depth discussion in this video Live sampling, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Live sampling, part of Learning Reason 7.

 When propeller had added sampling functionality to reason, they…really thought about trying to make it easy and fun…and something you can actually do on the fly, even…while your track is playing, if you're monitoring through headphones.…Before we get to sampling.…There are some settings we need to look at.…I'm going to be using a single microphone.
 So I'm going to look up at the…top of my rack at the hardware interface.…This is Reason's connection to your audio card.…